-How to test fuel injectors using a noid light, is easier than you think.
+Learning how to test fuel injectors, using a noid light, is easier than you think.

-Not all cars use the same fuel injector connector type.
-A fuel injector noid light will help you to troubleshoot a misfire; no start and other fuel related issues.
+So, noid light kits, contain lights for the different fuel injector connectors.
+Because, not all cars, use the same fuel injector connector type.
+A fuel injector noid light, will help you to troubleshoot, a misfire, no start and other fuel related issues.

 Noid Light Testing

-- Locate the fuel injector that you are going to test and disconnect it from its electrical connector; which is similar to the MIL-DTL-38999 used in ground vehicles.
+- Locate the fuel injector that you are going to test and disconnect it, from its electrical connector.

-- The fuel injector may have a metal clip securing the connector to the fuel injector; which you’ll need to press in order to unlock the connector to remove it.
+- The fuel injector may have a metal clip, holding the connector to the fuel injector.
+So, you will need to press it in, to unlock the connector and remove it.

-- The connector will have a plastic locking tab integrated into it; that needs to be pressed as you gently pull back on the connector.
+- The connector will have a plastic locking tab, integrated into it.
+And, needs to be pressed, as you gently pull back on the connector.

-- Now, if the light did flash on and off, it’s always a good idea to test the fuel injector connector; next to the one you just tested and compare both results.
+- Now, if the light did flash on and off, it’s always a good idea to test another fuel injector.
+In addition, to the one you just tested and compare both results.

-- So, did the light flash on and off.
-And, was this flashing comparable to the fuel injector connector next to it.
-If it was, this result indicates that the fuel injector is getting power.
-Also, that the fuel injection computer is providing a fuel injector pulse signal to activate it.
+- So, did the light flash on and off?
+And, was this flashing, comparable to the fuel injector connector next to it.
+If it was, this result proves that the fuel injector, is getting power.
+Also, that the fuel injection computer, is providing a fuel injector pulse signal, to activate it.

-As a result, these test results eliminate the electrical end of the fuel injector circuit; as the cause of the problem or misfire.
+Consequently, the test results, eliminate the electrical end of the fuel injector circuit, as the cause of the problem or misfire.

-- If the light DID NOT flash on and off, this result indicates the the fuel injector; is either NOT getting power or that the fuel injection computer; is NOT providing a fuel injector pulse signal to activate it.
-With this result; you have confirmed that the electrical part of the fuel injector circuit is at fault.
+- However, if the light DID NOT flash on and off.
+Then, this result proves, that the fuel injector is either NOT getting power.
+And, that the fuel injection computer, is NOT providing a fuel injector pulse signal, to activate it.
+With this result, you have confirmed that, the electrical part of the fuel injector circuit, is at fault.

 Noid lights, What Are They Telling You

-- If the noid light stays on with the key on or when cranking; chances are wiring on the ground side of the circuit is either shorted out (shorted to ground); or the driver inside the computer is bad and the computer may need to be replaced.
+- If the noid light stays on, with the key on or when cranking.
+Then, chances are wiring on the ground side of the circuit, is either shorted out (shorted to ground).
+Similarly, the driver inside the computer is bad and the computer may need to be replaced.

-- The noid light does not flash at all when cranking the engine over; check for fuel injector pulse at multiple cylinders as you may just have an issue with that specific circuit.
+- And, if the noid light does not flash at all, when cranking the engine over.
+Then, check for fuel injector pulse at multiple cylinders, as you may just have an issue, with that specific circuit.

-- If there is no pulse on all cylinders; check to see if the fuel injector is getting power with the key on and cranking.
-If still no injector pulse; then the computer is not pulsing the injectors open for some reason and more testing will be needed.
+- If there is no pulse on all cylinders.
+Then, check to see if the fuel injector is getting power, with the key on and cranking.
+If still no injector pulse, then the computer is not pulsing the injectors open for some reason.
+And, more testing will be needed.

-- Again; you want the noid light to blink constantly when cranking the engine over.
-This is a good signal.
-So there you have it; Problem Solved !! or Now you know where to look next.
+- Again, you want the noid light to, blink constantly when cranking the engine over.
+This is a good sign.
+So, there you have it.
+Problem Solved !! or Now you know where to look next.

-So, fuel injectors are vital in the functioning of your car.
-Also, the most common reason why cars fail to start is, because of problems with the fuel injection system.
-Finally, using a noid light can help you diagnose some of the issues common with fuel injector problems.
+So, fuel injectors are vital in the proper function of your car.
+And, are also one of the most common reason, why cars fail to start.
+As a result, of problems with the fuel injection system.
+Finally, using a noid light, can help you diagnose, some of the issues, common with fuel system problems.

 Thank You !